 Does my laundry need specific wall finishes?

-To help prevent any issues arising from the condensation that is produced during the laundry process, your walls should ideally be oil painted or plastic clad.
+To help prevent any issues arising from the condensation produced during the laundry process, your walls should ideally be oil-painted or plastic-clad.
 Any crevices or areas where lint might accumulate should also be filled in.

 Are there particular drainage requirements for in-house laundries?